 More formally, in physics, energy is a conserved extensive property of a physical system.
 Parsing that definition for content leaves a void.

 Without duality, there is no mind-body interface.
 The two are inseparable.
 Reality is a unicity.

 Monism presents a dilemma that dualism lacks.
 Monism does not correspond with apparent perception, as both body and mind seem to be present.

 This makes monism difficult to comprehend; particularly immaterialism, which posits that the physical world is only a proximate subjective experience, and ultimately an illusion.
 In contrast, materialism – that the physical is real, and that the mind is a figment created by the brain – is easier to believe.

 And we readily default to the facile explanation, however specious.
 Explaining away what is apparently there is an almost insurmountable obstacle.

-Materialism has no explanation for how organisms without identifiable brains could possibly behave intelligently, from viruses on up.
-The savvy of plants is indisputable, yet they have no apparent physical system for it.
+Matterism has no explanation for how organisms without identifiable brains could possibly behave intelligently, from viruses on up.
+The savvy of plants is indisputable, yet they have no physical system for it.

-Most damningly, materialism utter fails to provide any account of how the mind can powerfully affect the body, down to the cellular level; a phenomenon for which there is ample evidence.
+Most damningly, matterism utter fails to provide any account of how the mind can powerfully affect the body, down to the cellular level: a phenomenon for which there is oodles of evidence.